Aimee Bernard, PhD

 Gionni Thompson, EdD

-Dr. Thompson, Chief Education Officer, is a Colorado native with over 23 years of experience in education at all levels.
-He is an EdD candidate with an emphasis in Leadership for Education Equity.
-Gionni received his Master’s degree in Education Administration & Supervision and holds a Bachelor’s degree in Biochemistry.
+Dr. Gionni Thompson, Chief Education Officer, is a Colorado native with extensive experience in education at all levels.
+He earned his Doctorate degree in Education with an emphasis in Leadership for Educational Equity.
+He has a Master’s degree in Education Administration & Supervision and holds a Bachelor’s degree in Biochemistry.
 Before his current career in non-profit, Gionni was a Chief Operations Officer, Executive Director, High School Principal, and Secondary Teacher.
 He has a wealth of experience in public education and valuable leadership skills.
-While most recently serving the non-profit sector, Gionni focus on legislative initiatives, federal programs, grants, and regulatory compliance.
-Gionni combines his deep understanding of K-12 education and operations, to develop legislative strategies and solutions which support the vision and mission of public schools and higher education.
+While most recently serving the non-profit sector, he focuses on legislative initiatives, federal programs, grants, and regulatory compliance.
+He combines his deep understanding of K-12 education and operations, to develop legislative strategies and solutions which support the vision and mission of public schools and higher education.